haochen-zeng/mosquinotes-website/README.md

 3. Open Obsidian on your computer.
 4. Click on "Open folder as vault" in the Obsidian startup screen.
 5. Browse and select the folder where you extracted the repository files.
-6. Obsidian will now import the folder and display it as a vault in the left sidebar.
+6. Obsidian will now display it as a vault.
 ## Contributing

 Contributions are always welcome!